 The Numbers Are Real

 Data from TrackMan shows that the average male amateur golfer loses roughly 1 mph of swing speed per year after age 50.
-Over a decade, that translates to 10 to 15 yards off the tee.
-A 2019 TPI study found that average driver clubhead speed falls from around 94 mph in the 40-to-49 age group to approximately 85 mph by the mid-60s.
+Over a decade, that is 10 to 15 yards off the tee.
+A 2019 TPI study found that average driver clubhead speed drops from around 94 mph in the 40-to-49 age group to approximately 85 mph by the mid-60s.
 That is the difference between reaching a par 4 in two and laying up short every time.

-Most golfers assume the culprit is flexibility.
+Most golfers blame flexibility.
 They start stretching, buy a new driver, or try to swing harder.
 None of it works, because they are treating the wrong problem.

-The real cause is a combination of three changes happening inside your muscles.
-First, fast-twitch muscle fibers shrink and some convert to slow-twitch fibers with age.
-The golf swing relies almost entirely on fast-twitch fibers for explosive power.
-Second, sarcopenia (age-related muscle loss) accelerates after 40, and muscle power declines at roughly twice the rate of muscle strength alone (Skelton et al., 1994).
+The real cause is three changes happening inside your muscles.
+First, fast-twitch muscle fibres shrink and some convert to slow-twitch fibres with age.
+The golf swing relies almost entirely on fast-twitch fibres for explosive power.
+Second, sarcopenia (age-related muscle loss) accelerates after 40, and muscle power declines at roughly twice the rate of muscle strength alone.
 You can feel reasonably strong in daily life and still have lost significant rotational power.
 Third, the central nervous system fires motor units more slowly with age, which is why older golfers often describe their swing as feeling sluggish even when they are trying to swing hard.

 Why Just Playing Golf Does Not Fix It

 A landmark study by Thompson, Cobb, and Blackwell (2007) put older golfers through an 8-week functional training program of two to three sessions per week.
 The result was a statistically significant improvement in clubhead speed alongside measurable gains in functional fitness.
 A 2020 study by Oranchuk et al. found that eight weeks of strength and power training, three days per week, improved clubhead speed in golfers.
-A 2021 review by Uthoff et al. found that programs incorporating golf-specific movements at high velocities, for three to four sets of five to fifteen repetitions, were the most effective approach for increasing clubhead speed.
+A 2021 review by Uthoff et al. found that programs incorporating golf-specific movements at high velocities were the most effective approach for increasing clubhead speed.

 The pattern across all of this research is consistent: two to three sessions per week of structured strength and power training produces meaningful improvements in swing speed and distance, even in golfers well into their 50s and 60s.